top of page

 .

-I am student in the bioinformatics bachelor program at TUM and LMU and joined the Cosy.Bio team as HiWi to gain further practical experience in the fields of Bioinformatics.
-Currently, I help with the development and benchmarking of an epistasis detection tool called GenEpiSeeker in c++.
+I am a student in the bioinformatics master's program at TUM and LMU.
+I have joined the Cosy.Bio team as a HiWi (student assistant) to gain practical experience in the field of bioinformatics.
+Currently, I am a member of the development team working on our epistasis detection tool, "NeEDL".

 Unknown.jpeg